guillaume-chs/Anecdotes/README.md

 # Anecdotes
-Let me tell the funny stories of the class.
+Let me tell you the funny stories of the class.
 Funny project for the purpose of the Web-API-course we have at the EMN.